 It might have happened to you as well.
-You have an excellent product, it checks all the right boxes, users seem to love it.
+You have an excellent product, it checks all the right boxes, and users seem to love it.

 Yet, they don’t seem to return to your app as often as you’d want them to.